 Patrícia is currently (co-) principal investigator in five externally funded projects.
 She is the lead investigator in a grant awarded by Facebook to investigate perceptions of uncivil and intolerant discourse online in four countries, and on a project to study the use of private messaging apps and social media as sources for political misinformation, funded by WhatsApp.
 She is co-lead investigator on a project funded by Twitter to investigate conversational dynamics and develop metrics to detect polarization, incivility, and intolerance in discussions around contentious and non-contentious topics, co-lead investigator of a comparative research project funded by Facebook to study visual misinformation on social media in eight countries across five continents, and co-lead investigator on a project analyzing political advertising on Facebook in the 2020 elections in the United States, supported by the Knight Foundation.

-Her work has been published by Social Media+Society, the International Journal of Communication, the Journal of Information Technology & Politics, and the Journal of Public Deliberation.
+Her work has been published by New Media & Society, Communication Research, Social Media+Society, the International Journal of Communication, the Journal of Information Technology & Politics, and the Journal of Deliberative Democracy.
 She has also published research reports on The Conversation and the Columbia Journalism Review and authored several book chapters.

 Patrícia is interested in supervising research on online political talk, online incivility and intolerance, content moderation, digital campaigning, misinformation, and political participation.